 Add lines 75 and 77.
-If you are required to recapture any tax credits, add this recaptured amount directly to line 78.
+If you are required to recapture any tax credits, add the net recaptured tax credit amount directly to line 78.

-Complete line 100 and enter the total amount of the tax credit that you are claiming.
+Complete line 100a and enter the total amount of the tax credit that you are claiming.
 When claiming more than one credit you may apply them against your tax in the manner described below.
+On October 1, 2001, as these instructions were being prepared for printing, the New York State Legislature and Governor Pataki were considering tax law changes that could affect the order in which you must apply your tax credits.
+For up-to-date information, visit our Web site at www.tax.state.ny.us.

 First, deduct credits allowable under Article 9-A that cannot be carried over.
-Then, deduct the empire zone wage tax credit and any carryovers of the credit.
+Then, deduct the empire zone wage tax credit, ZEA wage tax credit and any carryovers of these credits.
 Next, deduct the credits under Article 9-A that can be carried over, and any carryovers of such credits.
-In order to maximize your credit usage, among the carryover credits, deduct last those which are eligible for refund and for which you have elected to receive a refund.

-Credits allowable under Article 9-A include the retail enterprise credit, tax credit for servicing mortgages, empire zone wage tax credit, ZEA wage tax credit, investment tax credit, employment incentive credit, empire zone capital tax credit, empire zone investment tax credit, empire zone employment incentive credit, farmers' school tax credit, minimum tax credit, special additional mortgage recording tax credit, alternative fuels credit, employment of persons with disabilities tax credit, investment tax credit for the financial services industry, historic barns credit, industrial or manufacturing business credit, QETC employment credit, and QETC capital tax credit.
+Credits allowable under Article 9-A include the retail enterprise credit, tax credit for servicing mortgages, empire zone wage tax credit, ZEA wage tax credit, investment tax credit, employment incentive credit, empire zone capital tax credit, empire zone investment tax credit, empire zone employment incentive credit, farmers' school tax credit, minimum tax credit, special additional mortgage recording tax credit, alternative fuels credit, employment of persons with disabilities tax credit, investment tax credit for the financial services industry, historic barns credit, industrial or manufacturing business credit, QETC employment credit, QETC capital tax credit, defribrillator credit, QEZE credit for real property taxes, QEZE tax reduction credit, transportation improvement contribution credit, low-income housing credit, and the green building credit.

 Generally, tax credits cannot reduce your tax below the higher of the fixed dollar minimum tax or the tax on the minimum taxable income base.
-However, the credit for servicing mortgages (section 210.21-a) may reduce the tax to zero.
-Also, the credit to employers who employ individuals with disabilities (section 210.23) is only limited by the amount of your fixed dollar minimum tax.
+However, the credit to employers who employ individuals with disabilities (section 210.23), the EZ employment incentive credit (section 210.12-c), and the QEZE tax reduction credit of a taxpayer with a zone allocation factor not equal to 100% (section 210.28) are only limited by the amount of the fixed dollar minimum tax.
+Also, the credit for servicing mortgages (section 210.21a) and the QEZE tax reduction credit of a taxpayer with a 100% zone allocation factor (section 210.28) may reduce the tax to zero.